Tyrn/wei/the-insider-en.typ

      Ashinik stuck his  nose  into  a  couple of offices.
 They  were mostly filled  with medical equipment.
-Two rooms teemed with plastic paint  buckets and other construction  paraphernalia  - they  were being  furnished.
+Two rooms teemed with plastic paint  buckets and other construction  paraphernalia---they  were being  furnished.
 Sharp paint smell hadn't disappeared completely yet and the  workers laboring here during the day had left a window ajar.